 The Greater Vancouver Zoo is dedicated to creating an educational environment that inspires appreciation and concern about wildlife and wild places.

-With our special school rate, the zoo is a vital resource for teachers and students, offering programs, animal information and much more.
+With our special school rates, the zoo is a vital resource for teachers and students, offering programs, animal information and much more.
 Inspire your students with a visit to the Greater Vancouver Zoo.
-You may explore on your own, reserve a narrated train tour, experience our newly renovated North American Wilds walk through section or take part in one of our Educational Programs
+You may explore on your own, or take part in one of our Educational Programs listed below.

 Minimum Group Size: 10 people